WriterZen Review: Is It the Best All-in-One Blogging Tool for You?

 Like any sort of ranking metric, the WriterZen KD isn’t perfect, but it helps you avoid super-competitive keywords and target those where you have a better chance of ranking well.

-So far in this WriterZen review, we've seen features you can find in plenty of other tools.
+So far in this WriterZen review, we've seen features you can find in plenty of other tools to research keywords.

-But if you’re looking for sure-bet keywords (who isn’t?), WriterZen offers up something else that hardly any other competitors do.
+But if you’re looking for sure-bet keywords (who isn’t?), WriterZen offers up something else in their Keyword Explorer tool that hardly any other competitors do.

 For paid accounts, the WriterZen Keyword Data tab includes two additional columns: Allintitle and GoldenScore.